-As of September 30, 2014, the Company had an accumulated deficit of \$157.6 million and cash and cash equivalents of \$100.9 million.
-In November 2014, the Company completed its IPO and raised net proceeds of approximately \$80.4 million, after deducting underwriting discounts and commissions and offering expenses.
-The Company believes that its current available cash and cash equivalents together with the cash received from the IPO will be sufficient to fund its planned expenditures and meet the Company's obligations through at least the next twelve months.
-However, if the anticipated operating results are not achieved in future periods, the planned expenditures may need to be reduced in order to extend the time period over which the then-available resources would be able to fund the operations.
-The Company will need to raise additional funds in the future, however there can be no assurance that such efforts will be successful or that, in the event that they are successful, the terms and conditions of such financing will be favorable.
+As of September 30, 2015, we had an accumulated deficit of \$357.6 million and cash and cash equivalents of \$153.7 million.
+We believe that our current available cash and cash equivalents, together with funding we expect to receive under our license agreement with Daiichi Sankyo and Baxalta, will be sufficient to fund our planned expenditures and meet our obligations through at least the next twelve months.
+However, if anticipated operating results are not achieved in future periods, the planned expenditures may need to be reduced in order to extend the time period over which the then-available resources would be able to fund the operations.
+We will need to raise additional funds in the future; however, there can be no assurance that such efforts will be successful or that, in the event that they are successful, the terms and conditions of such financing will be favorable.